scala/scala3/docs/_spec/04-basic-definitions.md

 - If ´T´ is a type lambda, its result must be a proper type (i.e., it cannot be a curried type lambda).

 When viewed from within its enclosing template, an opaque type alias behaves as a type alias with type definition `= ´T´`.
-When viewed from anywhere else, it behaves as a type declaration with type definition `>: ´L´ <: ´H´`.
+When viewed from anywhere else, it behaves as an abstract type member with type definition `>: ´L´ <: ´H´`.
 See [`memberType`](./03-types.html#member-type) for the precise mechanism that governs this dual view.

-The scope rules for [definitions](#basic-declarations-and-definitions) and [type parameters](#method-declarations-and-definitions) make it possible that a type name appears in its own bounds or in its right-hand side.
+The scope rules for [definitions](#basic-definitions) and [type parameters](#method-definitions) make it possible that a type name appears in its own bounds or in its right-hand side.
 However, it is a static error if a type alias refers recursively to the defined type itself.
 That is, the type ´T´ in a type alias `type ´t´[´\mathit{tps}\,´] = ´T´` may not refer directly or indirectly to the name ´t´.
 It is also an error if an abstract type is directly or indirectly its own upper or lower bound.

 ###### Example

-The following are legal type declarations and definitions:
+The following are legal type definitions:

 ```scala
 type IntList = List[Integer]